RESEARCH STARTER

 Overview

 The Illness-Wellness Continuum is represented as back-to-back arrows pointing to the right and left.
-The right-side arrow indicates degrees of wellness while the left-side arrow indicates degrees of illness.
+The right-side arrow indicates degrees of wellness, while the left-side arrow indicates degrees of illness.
 Between the two arrows is a narrow space referred to as a neutral point, where neither illness nor wellness is identified.
-The area at the far right is defined as high-level wellness while the area to the far left is labeled as premature death.
+The area at the far right is defined as high-level wellness, while the area to the far left is labeled as premature death.
 The treatment paradigm moves from an outcome of premature death toward the neutral area, moving through stages of disability, symptoms, and signs on the way.
-The wellness paradigm also starts at premature death but moves beyond the neutral point through awareness, education, and growth to the status of high-level wellness.
+The wellness paradigm also starts at premature death but moves beyond the neutral point through awareness, education, and growth towards high-level wellness.

 According to the continuum, people can be in different stages of wellness at different times.
 They can also be at different stages in relation to emotional, mental, and physical health at the same time.
-The continuum proposes that wellness is process, not a destination.
+The continuum proposes that wellness is a process, not a destination.
 It addresses the idea that symptoms and states of health are only part of the overall picture of a person’s well-being and that a holistic approach is ideal for maximizing patient outcomes.
 It also recognizes that an individual’s well-being is affected by a variety of influences, including family, social, educational, spiritual, and other factors.
+In public health frameworks, these influences are described as social determinants of health, including factors such as economic stability, access to education, healthcare access, and neighborhood conditions.

 Bibliography

-“What Is Wellness?”
+“What is Wellness?”
 Global Wellness Institute, globalwellnessinstitute.org/what-is-wellness.
-Accessed 10 Mar.
-2025.
+Accessed 19 Mar.
+2026.

 More Like ThisRelated Articles